-Barnaby Race is a composer and singer-songwriter from London.
-He studied composition at The Guildhall School of Music and Drama and has worked on sessions for BBC Radio 1Xtra, Classical FM and BBC Radio 3, as well as singing backing vocals for artists such as Dizzy Rascal, Bruce Dickinson and Jethro Tull.
+Barnaby Race is a composer and songwriter from London.
+He studied at The Guildhall School of Music and Drama and has written music for clients such as The BBC, Stage Entertainment, Graff Diamonds, The National Youth Theatre and The Soho Theatre amongst many others.
+He also works as a session vocalist, and has sung backing vocals for artists such as Dizzy Rascal, Bruce Dickinson and Jethro Tull.
 In the studio he’s collaborated with producers such as Steve Brown (Rumer, Laura Mvula), Cam Blackwood (Jamiroquai, We are Scientists) and Danny Schogger (Wham, Celine Dion).

 To hear some of his music click on the links below and for more info please email email@example.com.